Gictorbit/photoshopCClinux/README.md

 </div>

 # Photoshop CC v19 installer for Linux
-This bash script install Photoshop CC version 19 on your Linux machine using wine behind the scene and sets some necessary components up for the best performance
+This bash script helps you to install Photoshop CC version 19 on your Linux machine using wine behind the scene and sets some necessary components up for the best performance

 ## :rocket: Features
 * downloads necessary components and installs them (`vcrun`, `atmlib`, `msxml`...)
-* downloads `photoshop.exe` installer and installs it automatically
+* downloads `photoshop.exe` installer
 * creates photoshop command and a desktop entry
 * wine dark mode
 * supports graphic cards like (`intel`, `Nvidia`)